manideep1108/synboost/README.md

 Links to different pretrained weights:
 1) For the full framework :  https://drive.google.com/file/d/1FX4_df0SkmhnU_1ymTRDKHuueXlV4W4X/view?usp=sharing
 2) For the light version :
+3) Link to original author's model : http://robotics.ethz.ch/~asl-datasets/Dissimilarity/models.tar

 The above pretrained weights zip folder also contains the pretrained weights of segmentation and synthesis models.
+Additionally, you can refer to the original repositories.

 ### Datasets